@ibnlanre/portal

 // Use inferred types for type-safe operations

-function updateProfile(newProfile: Partial<UserProfile>) {
+function updateProfile(newProfile: Partial) {

 appStore.user.profile.$set((current) => ({ ...current, ...newProfile }));